 A great innovation – How I Learn

-‘How I Learn’ is the brainchild of VisAbility Therapy Manager Seb Della Maddaelena.
-Seb attended a vision impairment conference about education in 2015.
+‘How I Learn’ is the brainchild of VisAbility Therapy Manager Seb Della Maddalena.
+In 2015 Seb attended a conference about vision impairment and education.
 While there he listened to an inspiring presentation by a young woman living with blindness and disability.
 She read Braille notes and as a result was very careful at articulating how she advocated for herself.
 From that conference the idea of ‘How I Learn’ was born.

 “From there we managed to receive funding and shortly after that we appointed Monique,’’ outlines Seb.